BRIMIR project

 A strategic and local project

 Germany consumes 9.5Mm3 of helium a year, making it the world’s 5th largest consumer.
 All of this helium is imported from the United States, Qatar, Algeria and Russia.
 Germany is a major consumer of this resource, particularly for its high-tech industries in the east of the country.
-‘Silicon Saxony’, in the German state of Saxony, is the largest microelectronics site in Europe and the 5th largest in the world.
-This type of industry requires a large volume of helium to operate.

 At a time when this resource is becoming critical, increasingly rare and subject to recurring shortages, it is essential to be able to produce the resource as close as possible to European consumption centres in order to ensure a European supply of helium.